Given the popularity of e-bikes across the Beaches, it’s hard to believe that several years ago most of us were largely unaware they even existed.

 The campaign was largely successful, with many highlights: a media launch with over 2.78 million views, social media campaign reaching over 635K and QR codes from outdoor signage driving 30 percent of website traffic.

-Importantly, our advocacy work and media attention in part lead to a first-of-its’-kind NSW Government inquiry into use of e-scooters, e-bikes and related mobility options to which we were invited to make a submission.
+Our advocacy work and campaign activity lead to a first-of-its’-kind NSW Government inquiry into use of e-scooters, e-bikes and related mobility options.